Human cannonball: History

-Recently

-Circus performer Bello Nock performed a human cannonball stunt involving him flying over the main rotor of a helicopter during the ninth episode of the twelfth season of America’s Got Talent.

-Cannon
+Cannon mechanics

 The impetus in the cannon is provided either by a spring or jet of compressed air.
 This makes the device work more like a catapult, where the cylinder propelling the human stops at the mouth of the cannon.
 Some cannons utilize nitrocellulose, specifically the dinitrate ester, cellulose dinitrate (pyroxylin).

 In a circus performance, gunpowder may be used to provide visual and auditory effects unrelated to the launching mechanism.
 Fireworks and smoke may also be used to increase the visual effect.

 The largest retailer of these human cannons is located in Greensburg, Pennsylvania.
 This supplier provides approximately 80% of all human cannon catapults.